This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Transition – Adding new fields #

-If it can be verified that no prohibited substances have been applied for the past 36-months, no transition period is required for new fields added to for existing operations holding organic certification (5.1.2 of 32.310)
+If it can be verified that no prohibited substances have been applied for the past 36-months, no transition period is required for new fields added to for existing operations holding organic certification (Clause 5.1.2).

 Transition of a GE crop field #

-The 36-month transition period is calculated from the date on which a prohibited GE crop was destroyed (e.g.,, harvested, tilled, ploughed).
+The 36-month transition period is calculated from the date on which the growth of the GE crop is terminated (e.g., by harvest, tillage, plowing) as per Clause 5.1.1.

 Oversight of the CB during transition #